conestack/plumber/README.rst

 Where is the plumbing
 ~~~~~~~~~~~~~~~~~~~~~
+It is now in front of the class and its MRO.

 It would/could also be possible to use a plumbing for a class without base
 clases.
 That would mean that the code defined on the class that uses plumbing